alahiff/elastic-CMS-glidein-pool/README.md

 * Azure Container Service
 * Amazon AWS (Kubernetes deployed using https://stackpoint.io/)

 Note that currently we need to use privileged containers in order for CVMFS to work.
 This should be resolved once https://github.com/kubernetes/kubernetes/pull/31504 is sorted out, i.e. CVMFS could be separated out and run in different containers to the jobs.
+Installing CVMFS on hosts using other means is not an option as this would break portability between different platforms.

 Firstly deploy the squids:
 ```